-1. Priority Wage Subsidy
+1. Priority Hiring Incentive

-The Priority Wage Subsidy aims to maintain strong Australian Apprenticeship commencement levels and improve retention and completion rates in priority occupations experiencing national skills shortage.
+The Priority Hiring Incentive aims to maintain strong Australian Apprenticeship commencement levels and improve retention and completion rates in priority occupations experiencing national skills shortage.

-Eligible employers who commence a new or an Existing Worker Australian Apprentice in a qualification and occupation listed on Appendix A - Australian Apprenticeships Priority List, including those identified as leading to a clean energy apprenticeship pathway, can claim a wage subsidy of 10 percent of wages paid for the first and second years (equivalent to two periods of 365 days) of a Training Contract and five percent of wages paid for the third year (equivalent to a period of 365 days) of a Training Contract, to help offset the cost of taking on an Australian Apprentice.
+Eligible employers who commence a new or an Existing Worker Australian Apprentice in a qualification and occupation listed on Appendix A - Australian Apprenticeships Priority List, including those identified as leading to a clean energy apprenticeship pathway, can claim a Priority Hiring Incentive payment at six and 12 months from the commencement or recommencement of an Australian Apprentice to help offset the cost of taking on an Australian Apprentice.

-For an employer or Group Training Organisation to be eligible for the Priority Wage Subsidy:
+For an employer or Group Training Organisation to be eligible for the Priority Hiring Incentive:

-- all primary eligibility requirements must be met, and - the Australian Apprentice must have commenced or recommenced their Australian Apprenticeship as per Part C, Section 1; and - the Australian Apprentice must at the date of commencement or recommencement, be undertaking: - a qualification at the Certificate III, Certificate IV, Diploma or Advanced Diploma level listed on Appendix A - Australian Apprenticeships Priority List; including those identified as leading to a clean energy apprenticeship pathway and - o an Australian Apprenticeship with an occupational outcome listed on Appendix A Australian Apprenticeships Priority List, including those identified as leading to a clean energy apprenticeship pathway.
+- all primary eligibility requirements must be met, and - the Australian Apprentice must have commenced or recommenced their Australian Apprenticeship as per Part C, Section 1; and - the Australian Apprentice must at the date of commencement or recommencement, be undertaking: - a qualification at the Certificate III, Certificate IV, Diploma or Advanced Diploma level listed on Appendix A - Australian Apprenticeships Priority List; including those identified as leading to a clean energy apprenticeship pathway and - an Australian Apprenticeship with an occupational outcome listed on Appendix A Australian Apprenticeships Priority List, including those identified as leading to a clean energy apprenticeship pathway. - the Australian Apprentice must: - o be in-training with their employer on the claim period end date.

-In addition to the above requirements, employers must not be in receipt of the Disability Australian Apprentice Wage Support, Hiring Incentive or any other form of Australian Government assistance for the same Australian Apprenticeship.
+In addition to the above requirements, employers must not be in receipt of the Disability Australian Apprentice Wage Support any other form of Australian Government assistance for the same Australian Apprenticeship.